 Ebook – Yes

-You may also enroll your ebooks in KDP Select, a program which allows your book to be part of Kindle Unlimited and the Kindle Owners’ Lending Library, where readers can borrow the books to read.
+Digital books can be opted in to the KDP Select, a program which allows your book to be part of Kindle Unlimited and the Kindle Owners’ Lending Library, where readers can borrow the books to read.
 A share of the KDP Select Global Fund is earned based on how many pages of your book are read by readers who borrow it.
 Marketing perks allow you 5 days of offering your book free or 7 days of offering it on discount per Kindle Select period (which is 3 months – you can opt in and out of the program).

-Despite being Canadian, most of my book audience is American.
-After I sold on all ebook platforms for awhile, I elected to do Kindle Select for my Brookline University books.
-I had very little success with it – it seems unless you got in awhile ago or you’re in a genre that is popular with KU readers, it’s hard to get traction.
-The payouts have been shrinking as well, and Amazon has recently been taking back page reads and earnings when innocent authors are targeted by bots inflating page reads.
+It seems unless you got in KDP Select years ago or you’re in a genre that is popular with KU readers, it’s hard to get traction.
+The payouts have been shrinking, and Amazon has recently been taking back page reads and earnings when innocent authors are targeted by bots inflating page reads.
 You may want to test the waters on all platforms first to see where the majority of sales come from before deciding on Kindle Select.

 - The most popular platform out there.
 In 2015, Kindle had 75% of the US market (followed by Apple at 12% and Nook at 9%) and around 95% of the UK market.
 (Canadian market isn’t that great – we’re a Kobo nation).

 - Kindle Select allows you to promote with freebies and discount deals if you are exclusive to Kindle and your book is available nowhere else.
-But without Select, you have to do discounts manually and it doesn’t show as a sale or discount, just the price.
+But without Select, you have to do discounts manually and it doesn’t show as a sale or discount, just the price you choose.